 Dromaeosaurus (Dromaeosauridae, Theropoda)

+What dinosaurs lived in deserts and was close to a raptor-like dinosaur?
 The dromaeosaurs are known by the moniker “raptor”; one is a small East Asian bird called the Red-Footed Falconet (Daptrius americanus,) while the other is represented by birds such as hawks and eagles!

 A dromaeosaurid, Dromaeosaurus was a small predator that lived in Utah during the Early Cretaceous period.
 DMNH 5060 (also known as “Jim”), found in 1982 by Dr. James Ostrom, is one of the most famous dromaeosaurs and even made an appearance in Jurassic Park III!